Qraft

 Rules for changing QR code colors:

 1. Dark colors for modules, light colors for background: Scanners recognize dark areas as modules (data).
-Reversing this relationship causes scan failure
+Reversing this relationship causes finder pattern detection failure, preventing QR code recognition entirely.
+This is the most common failure pattern

 2. Ensure sufficient contrast ratio: Aim for WCAG contrast ratio of 4.5:1 or higher.
-Avoid light gray on white or pastel-on-pastel combinations
+Avoid light gray on white or pastel-on-pastel combinations.
+Contrast ratios are easily checked with online tools like WebAIM Contrast Checker

-3. Don't use gradients: Color variation within modules blurs light-dark boundaries, causing scan errors
+3. Don't use gradients: Color variation within modules blurs light-dark boundaries, causing scan errors.
+Gradients that fade at module edges are particularly fatal

 Color Combinations to Avoid